Alex Beard (arts manager): Royal Ballet and Opera (2013-Present)

+During his tenure, Beard served as Chair of High House Production Park, an international centre of excellence for the creative industries located at Thurrock in the Thames Gateway.

 Family

-Alex Beard married Katharine Betty Warde-Aldam in 1993 and has a son and a daughter, Alfred John Wells Beard and Betty Rose Beard.
+Alex Beard married Katharine Betty Warde-Aldam in 1993.
+He has a daughter, Betty Rose Beard, and a son, Alfred John Wells Beard.

 Honours

-He was made a Commander of the Order of the British Empire (CBE) for services to the arts in the New Year Honours at the end of 2012 and was made a Knight Batchelor, again for services to the arts, in the King's Birthday Honours of 2025.
+He was made a Commander of the Order of the British Empire (CBE) for services to the arts in the New Year Honours at the end of 2012 and was made a Knight Bachelor, again for services to the arts, in the King's Birthday Honours of 2025.